Skip to main content

 Basic Usage

-import { createMCPServer } from '@navalabs/execution-escrow-mcp';
+import { createMCPServer } from '@navalabs/execution-escrow-adapter';

 // Create server (auto-configures from environment)